MoritzLaurer/prompt_templates/docs/repo_types_examples.md

 The FineWeb-Edu dataset was created by prompting `Meta-Llama-3-70B-Instruct` to score the educational value of web texts.
 The authors <a href="https://huggingface.co/datasets/HuggingFaceFW/fineweb-edu#annotation">provide the prompt template</a> in a <a href="https://huggingface.co/HuggingFaceFW/fineweb-edu-classifier/blob/main/utils/prompt.txt">.txt</a> file.

-When provided in a YAML/JSON file in the dataset repo, the prompt template can easily be loaded and supplemented with metadata like the model_id or generation parameters for easy reproducibility.
+When provided in a YAML/JSON file in the dataset repo, the prompt template can easily be loaded and supplemented with client_parameters like the model_id or generation parameters for easy reproducibility.
 See this <a href="https://huggingface.co/datasets/MoritzLaurer/dataset_prompts">example dataset repository</a>